 Edie Sedgwick And Bob Dylan

 While no official romance between the two was ever confirmed, their flirtatious nature didn’t go unnoticed.
-Many have speculated that Dylan’s hits “Leopard-Skin Pill-Box Hat,” “Just Like a Woman, ” and “Like a Rolling Stone” were about Sedgwick.
+Many have speculated that Dylan’s hits “Leopard-Skin Pill-Box Hat,” “Just Like a Woman, ” and “Like a Rolling Stone” were all about Sedgwick.

 Continued Success And Escalating Drug Use

 In 1966, she was photographed for the cover of Vogue and the magazine’s editor-in-chief, Diana Vreeland, named her a “Youthquake,” which represented a new 1960s cultural movement.
 However, Sedgwick’s excessive use of drugs stopped her from becoming part of the Vogue family.

-“She was identified in the gossip columns with the drug scene, and back then there was a certain apprehension about being involved in that scene,” said senior editor, Gloria Schiff.
+“She was identified in the gossip columns with the drug scene, and back then there was a certain apprehension about being involved in that scene,” said senior editor Gloria Schiff.
 “Drugs had done so much damage to young, creative, brilliant people that we were just anti that scene as a policy.”

 After living in the Chelsea Hotel for a few months, Eddie went home for Christmas in 1966.
-Her brother Jonathan recalled her behavior back at the ranch as strange and “alien” like.
+Her brother Jonathan recalled her behavior back at the ranch as strange and alien-like.
 “She’d pick up what you were about to say before you’d say it.
 It made everyone uncomfortable.
 She wanted to sing, and so she would sing…but it was a drag because it wasn’t in tune.”

 Autobiography And Untimely End